This Endless Sea

 The shelter will be open from 10-18 June (closed on 12 June).
 Opening hours 11am-4pm.

-In addition to the installation, Chloë will be running Grief Cafés on Sunday 11 June, 5.30-7pm in The Cornerstone, Lancaster and Thursday 15 June, 5.30pm-7pm in the Half Moon Bay Cafe, Heysham.
-Booking is not mandatory but is preferred to give us an idea of numbers.
-Book for the Lancaster Grief Café here and the Heysham Grief Café here.
+In addition to the installation, Chloe will be running Grief Cafes on Sunday 11 June, 5.30-7pm in The Cornerstone, Lancaster and Thursday 15 June, 5.30pm-7pm in the Half Moon Bay Cafe, Heysham.